 In general, generating these types of comments should not be the final goal.
 Although people have good intentions and express (in very few words) their appreciation, they bring little context and value for readers who come across them.
 This limits the interactions and the possibility of kick-starting a conversation.

-So, before deciding on adding comments to your website, think about what counts as a success for you.
+If you’re considering enabling comments to your website, think about what counts as a success for you.
 The number of comments?
-The amount of contributions to your content?
+The number of contributions to your content?
 The conversations generated between members?
 The content suggestions that you get?

 There are no wrong answers, but they play a significant role in measuring your success and how you temper future expectations.

-In this stage, you need to focus on what matters—getting people to join the conversation in a meaningful way.
-You don’t need any bells and whistles or complicated systems that eventually prove challenging to implement and make you stop before you start.
+In this stage, we needed to focus on what matters—getting people to join the conversation in a meaningful way.
+We didn’t need any bells and whistles or complicated systems that would eventually prove challenging to implement and make us stop before starting.

-Apply the KISS principle (keep it simple, stupid) while you’re just getting started and evaluate the need for those extra complicated features further down the line.
-Do not use something just because you’ve seen it somewhere or other people are doing it.
+We applied the KISS principle (keep it simple, stupid) and decided that the need for those extra complicated features will be re-evaluated further down the line.
+We didn’t want to use something just because we’ve seen it somewhere or other people are doing it.

-Instead, each time you think about adding things to the comment system, go back to your drawing board and ask yourself how those new additions can help you achieve your goals.
+Instead, each time we think about adding things to the comment system, we go back to your drawing board and ask ourselves how those new additions can help us or our customers achieve their goals.

-If your website uses WordPress, you already have a comment system implemented by default that provides the basics – a comment form, a name and email field for identification, and a way to display comments.
+Every WordPress website comes with a default comment system that provides the basics – a comment form, a name and email field for identification, and a way to display comments.

-But if you truly want to get people chatting on your website, you must go a step further than that.
+But if we want to truly want to get people chatting on our website and those of our clients, we need to go a step further than that.

-Let’s go through a few improvements that go a long way when it comes to generating talk in the comment section.
+Let’s go through a few improvements that go a long way in generating real talk in the comment section.

 A comment section has a good amount of elements from which it is built: from author, avatar, and body content to published date, reply and share links.
 Without carefully putting together each of them in a coherent manner, it’s easy for the reader to get lost through them.
 Good design can help.

-Providing a clear hierarchy helps the user to read the content easier and increases the chances to get him into the conversation.
+Providing a clear hierarchy helps the user read the content easier and increases the chances of getting him into the conversation.
 By hierarchy, I’m referring to the order in which the reader notices the elements, and that can be influenced by the styling and position of the elements.

 Most of us scan content in an F-shaped pattern, focusing on the top and the left side of the section.
-Considering these kinds of facts, we should aim to place and style the main comment elements exactly where the user is looking first.
+Considering these kinds of facts, we aimed at placing and styling the main comment elements exactly where the user is looking first.

 A prominent styling for the author’s name and its avatar helps the reader reference someone in a lengthy list of comments.
 A less noticeable emphasis should be placed on the secondary pieces of information like the publish date or reply link.

-2. Add a rich text editor for beautifully formatted text
+2. Adding a rich text editor for beautifully formatted text

 The default WordPress comment form is pretty basic, and for everything else than plain text, you have to use HTML tags, which are not very accessible to the regular user.

-Consider adding a rich text editor to the comment form to help contributors organize their thoughts.
-We recommend Trix, a minimal and easy to use what-you-see-is-what-you-get editor.
+Therefore, we added a rich text editor to the comment form to help contributors organize their thoughts.
+To achieve this, we used Trix, a minimal and easy to use what-you-see-is-what-you-get editor.

-Imagine an offline conversation with two of your friends, one’s a doctor, and one’s a photographer.
-You are debating what’s the best platform to back-up your photos.
-Whose opinion weights more in your eyes?
+Imagine an offline conversation with two of your friends, one’s a doctor and one’s a photographer.
+You are debating what’s the best way to back up your photos.
+Whose opinion weighs more in your eyes?
 Although the opinion of your doctor friend is valuable when talking about certain medicines or treatments, in this case, it might not matter that much.